HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ```

 ### Template Meta Data:
 The top of each template should include a YAML code block formatted to match the example below.
 Blog and system templates should have their `label`s prefixed with the theme's name.
-Ex. `label: Vitality - Blog post`.
+Ex. `label: Boilerplate - blog post`.

 Requirements for screenshots can be found below at [Template Screenshots](#template-screenshots).